 An dietitian’s guide to the best protein powder while breastfeeding: My top picks

 Are you breastfeeding and wondering if your shakes are still safe?
 Our dietitian shares options for the best protein powder while breastfeeding.
-This post contains Amazon affiliate links to some of my favourite products.
+This post may contain affiliate links which won’t change your price but will share some commission.

 I remember that constant knawing hunger of being a breastfeeding mom.
 As a dietitian, I know that postpartum is a necessary time to refuel your nutrient stores and support your baby’s growth with your milk.
 But as a mom of three, I also remember the new-mom fog and fatigue.